AlexanderShelyugov/economics-ci/README.md

 You may have noticed files like [`Dockerfile.database`](https://github.com/AlexanderShelyugov/economics-ci/blob/develop/Dockerfile.database), [`build-database.sh`](https://github.com/AlexanderShelyugov/economics-ci/blob/develop/build-database.sh), [`run-database`](https://github.com/AlexanderShelyugov/economics-ci/blob/develop/run-database.sh).
 They contain the information about database which is used.
 This is [PostgreSQL](https://www.postgresql.org).
 Most of the time you won't have to edit it, it's all set.
 But you may just know more about it.
 Currently, all the database migrations are handled locally per server.

 ## Project structure
-The [client](https://github.com/AlexanderShelyugov/economics-client) connects to [products](https://github.com/AlexanderShelyugov/economics-server-products) and [warehouses](https://github.com/AlexanderShelyugov/economics-server-warehouses) servers.
+The [client](https://github.com/AlexanderShelyugov/economics-client) connects to a reverse proxy to access [products](https://github.com/AlexanderShelyugov/economics-server-products) and [warehouses](https://github.com/AlexanderShelyugov/economics-server-warehouses) servers.
 Later, there will be one proxy for client.
 Also, there is an [Eureka server](https://github.com/AlexanderShelyugov/economics-server-eureka) which is going to be used a lot later on.
 You can find more about Eureka server [here](https://github.com/Netflix/eureka/wiki/Eureka-at-a-glance).